 Basic valueprop Name of the adapter parameter that provides as value the URL of the image that is shown inside the control.
+Optional titleprop Name of the adapter parameter that dynamically defines the title of the control.
+The title is displayed as tool tip when ther user moves the mouse onto the control.
 Optional width Width of the control.
 Optional 100 There are three possibilities to define the width: 120 (A) You do not define a width at all.
-In this case the width of the control will 140 either be a default width or - in case of container controls - it will follow the width that is occupied by its content.
-160 (B) Pixel sizing: just input a number value (e.g. "100").
+In this case the width of the control will either be a default width or - in case of container controls - it will follow the width that is occupied by its content.
+140 160 (B) Pixel sizing: just input a number value (e.g. "100").
 180 (C) Percentage sizing: input a percantage value (e.g. "50%").
-Pay attention: 200 percentage sizing will only bring up correct results if the parent element of the control properly defines a width this control can reference.
-If you specify this 50% control to have a width of 50% then the parent element (e.g. an ITR-row) may 100% itself define a width of "100%".
+Pay attention: percentage sizing will only bring up correct results if the parent element of the control properly defines a width this control can reference.
+If you specify this control to have a width of 50% then the percent element (e.g. an ITP new) may 200 50% control to have a width of 50% then the parent element (e.g. an ITR-row) may itself define a width of "100%".
 If the parent element does not specify a width then the rendering result may not represent what you expect.
-10070 height Height of the control.
+100% height Height of the control.
 Optional There are three possibilities to define the height: (A) You do not define a height at all.
 As consequence the control will be rendered with its default height.
 If the control is a container control (containing) other controls then the height of the control will follow the height of its content.
 (B) Pixel sizing: just input a number value (e.g. "20").
 (C) Percentage sizing: input a percantage value (e.g. "50%").
 Pay attention: percentage sizing will only bring up correct results if the parent element of the control properly defines a height this control can reference.
 If you specify this control to have a height of 50% then the parent element (e.g. an ITR-row) may itself define a height of "100%".
 If the parent element does not specify a width then the rendering result may not represent what you expect. colspan Column spanning of control.
+Optional

-Optional If you use TR table rows then you may sometimes want to control the number of columns your control occupies.
+If you use TR table rows then you may sometimes want to control the number of columns your control occupies.
 By default it is "1" - but you may want to define the control to span over more than one columns.
 The property only makes sense in table rows that are snychronized within one container (i.e. TR, STR table rows).
 It does not make sense in ITR rows, because these rows are explicitly not synched. rowspan Row spanning of control.
 If you use TR table rows then you may sometimes want to control the number of rows your control occupies.
 By default it is "1" - but you may want to define the control two span over more than one columns.
-Optional The property only makes sense in table rows that are snychronized within one container (i.e. TR, STR table rows).
+The property only makes sense in table rows that are snychronized within one container (i.e. TR, STR table rows).
 It does not make sense in ITR rows, because these rows are explicitly not synched. comment Comment without any effect on rendering and behaviour.
 The comment is shown in the layout editor's tree view.
 Optional

-43 LABEL
+59 LABEL

-Example 263
+Example 415

-Aligning the Text 263
+Aligning the Text 415

-Properties 264
+Properties 416